unifi-blueberry/addon-podman/README.md

 ### I get a warning saying "Failed to read current user namespace mappings"

 I don't currently know exactly what this means or how we might fix it.
 So far it doesn't seem to impact running containers.
 This issue will be investigated in the future.

+## Credits

+Heavily inspired by the work done in [unifi-utlities](https://github.com/unifi-utilities/unifios).
+Big thanks to the maintainers there for supporting customizations fo our Unifi consoles for so long!